-Black tea originates from China and was introduced to India and Sri Lanka by merchants in the 19th century.
-Also known as fermented tea in China, black tea is made from the leaves of the shrub Camellia sinensis after the processes of withering, rolling, fermenting and drying.
+It is made from the leaves of the tea shrub (Camellia sinensis) after the processes of withering, rolling, fermenting, and drying.
 It is much more oxidized and stronger in flavor than green tea and white tea.
-Actually, the soup of black tea is red, however, its oxidized leaves are black, hence its name.
+Actually, the infusion of black tea is red; however, its oxidized leaves are black, hence its name.

 Processes of Making Black Tea